 The International Antarctic Centre is fantastic fun for all ages!
 Located in a unique working Antarctic campus, the International Antarctic Centre has twice been judged New Zealand's best attraction.
 Conveniently situated across from Christchurch International Airport, it is the ideal location to "chill out" and experience Antarctica, without even stepping foot on the icy continent.

-Best known as the home of Canterbury rugby, Orangetheory Stadium has a seating capacity of over 18,000 people for sporting events – a capacity that extends to 30,000 for concerts.
+Best known as the home of Canterbury rugby, Wolfbrook Arena has a seating capacity of over 18,000 people for sporting events – a capacity that extends to 30,000 for concerts.
 The ground and buildings were redeveloped following the earthquakes and now serve as the venue for provincial and international rugby union and league matches, and outdoor arena concerts and shows.